 2019 Is Looking Strong

 Manufacturing companies will make a huge difference in 2019.
-It’s looking to be a strong year if businesses can meet the manufacturing skills gap challenge.
+It’s looking to be a strong year.
+However, this remains true if businesses can meet the manufacturing skills gap challenge.
 Meeting these challenges head on will mean more jobs within the U.S. and solid business growth.